crodier/software-blog/_posts/2023-10-07-cost-of-a-microservice.md

 Instead of needing one programmer, you now need a team of programmers to maintain the microservice.

 You may need a DevOps team to manage the microservices in addition to the team you are on.
-You probably invented the need for a _latency investigation team._  This is how you know you have been taken to the cleaners by your software contractors.
+You probably invented the need for a _latency investigation team._

 Programmers will be happy, but a business may be unproductie as a result.

 I also take great joy in the software craft.

-I am in software to be successful first and foremost for the business and teams I am on.
+But I am in software to be successful first and foremost for the business and teams I am on.

 # Conclusion